rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> g.showHTMLPerformanceTableau()

 .. figure:: randomOutranking.png
+   :name: randomOutranking
    :width: 550 px
    :align: center
    :alt: A random performance tableau

    The performance tableau of a random outranking digraph instance

-The underlying random performance tableau (see Fig. 43) shows the performance grading of 7 potential decision actions with respect to 7 decision criteria supporting each an increasing performance scale from 0 to 100.
+The underlying random performance tableau (see :numref:`randomOutranking`) shows the performance grading of 7 potential decision actions with respect to 7 decision criteria supporting each an increasing performance scale from 0 to 100.
 Notice the missing performance data concerning decision actions 'a2' and 'a5'.
-The resulting **strict outranking** - ie a weighted majority supported - *better than without considerable counter-performance* - digraph is shown in Fig. 44 below.
+The resulting **strict outranking** - ie a weighted majority supported - *better than without considerable counter-performance* - digraph is shown in :numref:`tutOutranking` below.

 >>> gcd = ~(-g)  # Codual: the converse of the negation
 >>> gcd.exportGraphViz(fileName='tutOutRanking')